milkyway-labs/milkyway/x/restaking/README.md

 internal state of the module.
 The target object can be a `Pool`, `Operator` or `Service`.

-* determine the delegators shares based on tokens delegated and the target's exchange rate
+* determine the delegators shares based on the tokens delegated and the total amount of tokens delegated toward the target
 * creates a new `Delegation` or update an existing one with the computed shares
 * move the tokens from the delegator account to the target's account
 * store the `Delegation` object in the target's delegation store (`PoolDelegation`, `OperatorDelegation` or `ServiceDelegation`)